AnthonyTechnologies/python-styleguide/syntax/docstrings.md

 of the first line.
 There are more formatting guidelines for docstrings below.
 Be sure to use the right style for module, function, method docstrings, and inline comments.

-All docstrings should be written in the descriptive style, not imperative.
+All docstrings should be written in the declarative voice, not imperative and use the Google style docstrings throughout the project.

 ## Table of Contents